sara-nl/clouddocs/UvA-course-20160615/partB.markdown

 ### 3. Working with Storage

-The current HPC Cloud offers two storage types: **Ceph** and **SSD**.
-Data stored on `Ceph` is replicated to protect against data loss in case of hardware failure.
-The best practice is to run your operating system on a small `SSD image` and store your bulk data on `Ceph datablock(s)`.
+The current HPC Cloud offers two storage types: **Ceph** and **SSD**. [`Ceph`](http://ceph.com/) is a storage system that we have set up as a shared storage place in its own cluster.
+As opposed to [`SSD`](https://en.wikipedia.org/wiki/Solid-state_drive) disks, which form local storage available locally on the physical server that your VM runs on, `Ceph` is only accessible via the network.
+The main reason to have `Ceph` along `SSD` is that it is very scalable; it allows both to add a lot of storage to the system when needed, while sustaining a lot of concurrent access to many users at the same time.
+Further, data stored on `Ceph` is replicated to protect against data loss in case of hardware failure.

+With all of this in mind, we advise that you make use of both storage types.
+You should run your operating system on a small `SSD image` and store your bulk data on `Ceph`.
+You can do so by defining the right `datastore` when creating your `images`.

 When you create an `image`, you must choose where it is stored, under the heading _Datastore_.
 You have the choice between `local_images_Cursus` (SSD) and `ceph`.
 The first `appliance` you imported, created the OS image on `local_images_Cursus` (SSD).
 In this section you will use the `ceph` `datastore` option, by following these steps: